mostlytyped/rethinkdb-addon-lead-page/_posts/2020-08-17-rethinkdb-chat-socketio.md

 });
 ```

 This skeleton serves a static frontend from the `public` folder.
-Will will create the fronend
+We will create the frontend
 code later.
 In addition our server needs to do three things:

-1. Handle the connections to the RethinkDB database
+1. Handle connections to the RethinkDB database
-2. Create a Express.js route that will give a user access to chat room
+2. Create an Express.js route that will give a user access to the chat room
 3. Configure the Socket.io server to listen to incoming chat messages

 ### RethinkDB connection

-We manage our RethinkDB connection lazily, i.e., only create the (re-)connection
+We manage our RethinkDB connection lazily, i.e., we only create the (re-)connection
 when it is actually needed.
 The connection parameters are parsed from
-environment variables or the defaults are used.
+environment variables, or the defaults are used.

 ```js
 // index.js